apache/incubator-kie-kogito-runtimes/README.md

     * versions that have to be changed manually

-        NOTE:in droolsjbpm-build-bootstrap pom.xml there are some properties where you should pay attention to:
+        NOTE: in droolsjbpm-build-bootstrap pom.xml there are some properties where you should pay attention to:

         1. jboss-ip bom version (https://github.com/droolsjbpm/droolsjbpm-build-bootstrap/blob/master/pom.xml#L11)
            the version of jboss-integration-platform-bom. should be the most recent version released  in jboss-ip-bom